 Arthritis affects humans and animals in similar ways.
 You may notice your dog isn't as active as he once was or he doesn't move as quickly.
-He might start having trouble with steps or trouble getting up from a laying position.
+He might start having trouble with steps or getting up from a laying position.
 He may or may not whimper or pant in pain.
-What many people consider pets just getting older or showing their age may be attributed to arthritis and can be treated in order to maintain a better quality of life for your pet.
+What many people consider pets just getting older or showing their age may be attributed to arthritis, and can be treated in order to maintain a better quality of life for your pet.

 Arthritis is not one specific disease.
 It is a term for the inflammation of a joint or joints caused by a disease or injury.
 It can be seen as a problem on its own or as a symptom of another, possibly even more serious condition.
-Two main kinds of arthritis are found in dogs and cats and each requires very different treatment so your veterinarian must diagnose each case accurately.
+Two main kinds of arthritis are found in dogs and cats, and each requires very different treatment so your veterinarian must diagnose each case accurately.
 Please remember that this article is for informational purposes only and you should never begin a treatment without first consulting a veterinarian.

 The first type of arthritis is known as inflammatory arthritis.
-This type generally affects multiple joints and is caused by an infection or by an abnormality in the animal's immune system.
+This type generally affects multiple joints and is caused by an infection or an abnormality in the animal's immune system.
 The infectious form of inflammatory arthritis is caused by a bacterial or fungal infection.
-This infection may be the result of a tick-borne illness like Lyme disease or Rocky Mountain Spotted Fever which needs to be treated with antibiotics along with the arthritis to cure the entire problem.
+This may be the result of a tick-borne illness like Lyme disease or Rocky Mountain Spotted Fever, which needs to be treated with antibiotics along with the arthritis to cure the entire problem.
 Rheumatoid arthritis or systemic lupus are examples of an immune-mediated arthritis where a disorder in the animal's immune system causes the joints to become inflamed.
 This type of arthritis is often hereditary.

 The second general type of arthritis may be known as either osteoarthritis or Degenerative Joint Disease.
 Some sources use these two terms interchangeably while others use them to refer to two slightly different types of arthritis.
-For our purposes, we will consider them both to describe the result of abnormal stress on normal joints or normal stress on abnormal joints.
+For our purposes, we will use them both to describe the result of abnormal stress on normal joints or normal stress on abnormal joints.
 Abnormal stress would be activity like constant jumping or running, stretching ligaments, injuries, or an overweight animal.
 Abnormal joints would be a result of trauma or another condition like hip dysplasia or loose kneecaps.
 This type of arthritis can sometimes be lessened or eliminated by surgery to repair the damaged joint.

 Once you notice your common arthritis symptoms in your animal and your veterinarian has diagnosed arthritis, they will be able to recommend a treatment regimen.
 Never give your pet over-the-counter human pharmaceuticals without a veterinarian's approval.
 Some human medications can be harmful or even fatal to animals, even in small dosages.
 A well-balanced treatment should have three parts: pain management, behavior, and diet.